 Indicators: 6.a Providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements.

-The board of trustees will be aware of the direction the Division has taken.
+The Board of Trustees will be aware of the plan

-The Board of Trustees under their responsibilities in Policy 2 section 9.13 "Approve joint use agreements and those partnership agreements that require a financial obligation of the board."
+The Board of Trustees under their responsibilities in Policy 2 section 9.7 "Receive fiscal accountability reports to ensure the fiscal management of the Division."